-- AstroBites is a blog written by astronomy graduate students (some here at CU Boulder) that highlights newly published research results. - AAS Nova is an online digest, from the American Astronomical Society, of recently published papers. - NASA's Astronomy Picture of the Day (APOD) doesn't always link to newly published papers, but it often leads to timely water-cooler discussions about current topics. - Of course, you can always dive into the deep end: arXiv/astro-ph, the place where roughly 50 new astronomy research papers are posted every day!
+- AstroBites is a student-run blog that highlights newly published research results. - AAS Nova is an online digest of recently published papers from the American Astronomical Society. - NASA's Astronomy Picture of the Day (APOD) doesn't always link to newly published papers, but it often leads to timely water-cooler discussions about current topics. - Of course, you can always dive into the deep end: arXiv/astro-ph, the place where roughly 50 new astronomy research papers are posted every day!

-Using one or more of these as a jumping-off point, you will dig a bit deeper, research your topic, and identify connections to the topics we cover in class.
-Your final product can be a standard research essay/paper, but you can also think of other creative ways of "packaging" what you have learned (a hyperlinked concept graph? an interactive timeline?).
-Additional information, including deadlines for the various stages of completing the project, will be distributed during the semester.
+Using one or more of these as a jumping-off point, you will dig a bit deeper, research your topic, and write a paper that identifies connections to the topics we cover in class.
+Additional guidelines, including deadlines for the various stages of completing the project, will be distributed during the semester.